Blind Boxes (BLES) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Blind Boxes Historical Price

-According to the latest data gathered on Blind Boxes live price page, the current price of Blind Boxes is 0.00100742USD.
-The circulating supply of Blind Boxes(BLES) is 18.21M BLES , giving it a market capitalization of $18.34K.
+According to the latest data gathered on Blind Boxes live price page, the current price of Blind Boxes is 0USD.
+The circulating supply of Blind Boxes(BLES) is 18.21M BLES , giving it a market capitalization of $16.07K.

 The Blind Boxes Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BLES based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.